gi-no/blog_mean_stack/article3.en.md

     };
 ```

-#### Editing client-side question lisging
+#### Editing client-side question listing
 To load older questions on scroll to the bottom, add "infinite-scroll" attribute to call "nextPage()" function.
-Disable scroll when loading or no more data.
+Disable scroll when loading or when there is no more data.
-Show "Loading data" on loading by adding an element with "ng-show='busy'", so the element is shown only when "busy" variable is "true".
+Show "Loading data" on loading by adding an element with "ng-show='busy'", so the element is shown only when the "busy" variable is "true".

 ```html
 <div class="container" infinite-scroll='nextPage()' infinite-scroll-disabled='busy || noMoreData'>